 Zype offers a direct import flow for you to bring your content from your own CDN.
-If you content resides on a third-party CDN and/or existing hosting provider, or even Microsoft's Azure cloud computing platform, you can import it as a Self-Hosted video source to Zype.
+If your content resides on a third-party CDN and/or existing hosting provider, you can import it as a Self-Hosted video source to Zype.

 - Self-Hosted videos MUST be imported from a publicly-accessible and secure HTTPS URL.

-- There are only two supported asset formats at this time:
+- Zype supports the following asset formats for self-hosted import at this time:

 - HLS (ending in /./.m3u8)